kevinsewell/aronim-bookstore/docs/adr/011_adoption_of_keycloak_containerized.md

-# ADR-009: Adoption of Keycloak for Identity Management (Containerized Deployment)
+# ADR-011: Adoption of Keycloak for Identity Management (Containerized Deployment)

 ## Status
-Pending
+Rejected

 ## Date
-[Current Date]
+2025-03-01

 ## Context
 Our application requires a robust identity and access management (IAM) solution to handle authentication, authorization, and user management.
 We need a system that: